March birthstone: Aquamarine

 Aquamarine on the red carpet

-Famous wearers of aquamarine include Charlize Theron who donned a pair of marquise-cut aquamarine dangling earrings at the Golden Globes 2005, and Jessica Biel who showed off a stunning pair of diamond and aquamarine earrings and a striking aquamarine cuff bracelet at the 2014 Oscars.
+Famous admirers of the stone include Charlize Theron who donned a pair of marquise-cut aquamarine dangling earrings at the Golden Globes 2005, and Jessica Biel who showed off a stunning pair of diamond and aquamarine earrings and a striking aquamarine cuff bracelet at the 2014 Oscars.

 No Comments